 In keeping with the policy guidelines of the Liquor Policy, the Bill provides for the creation of the National Liquor Advisory Committee ("the NLAC").
 (See clauses 4-8.)
-The NLAC will consist of representatives from the liquor industry, the community and the DTI, and officials of departments in the national or provincial sphere of government responsible for health, welfare, education, transport, safety and security and economic affairs.
+The NLAC will consist of representatives from the liquor industry, the community and the DTI, and officials of departments in the national and provincial spheres of government responsible for various relevant matters.

 The NLAC will advise the Minister of Trade and Industry ("the Minister") or the Member of the Executive Council ("the MEC") on any matter arising from the Bill, including the consumption of alcohol among the youth and the impact of alcohol abuse on public health, family and social life.
 It will also evaluate and monitor trends in the liquor industry and promote research in this regard.
-In addition, it will design and ensure the implementation of educational and social responsibility programmes on the potentially harmful effect of alcohol.
-Clause 23 of the Bill provides for the annual reporting and accounting procedures that have to be followed by the NLAC.
+In addition, it will design and monitor the implementation of educational and social responsibility programmes on the potentially harmful effect of alcohol.
+Clause 21 of the Bill provides for the annual reporting and accounting procedures that have to be followed by the NLAC.
 The financial statements of the NLAC shall be audited by the Auditor-General.